KhalidGameil/RICH-SIMULATION/README.md

-ing Imaging Cherenkov Detector Simulation code breakdown
+# Ring Imaging Cherenkov Detector Simulation code breakdown
 This code is meant to simulate the processes involved in the detection of light emitted by aerogel by a multi-anode **PMT**.
 The code works by:

  - Simulating a beam of particles (momentum, position, and the angle of the beam can be adjusted)